 When you are convicted of an offense, either after a trial or due to a guilty plea, the judge has discretion when sentencing you.
 One commonly sought after sentence is probation.
 Probation allows you to avoid jail time, maintain employment, and provide for your family.
 Not every offense is eligible for probation.
 If you are placed on probation by the judge, you will be instructed to adhere to a variety of conditions.
 If you fail to follow the judge’s order, you will be in violation of probation.
 The judge will likely hold a probation violation hearing and will have the power to revoke your probation and send you to prison.
-If you have violated probation and want to avoid prison time, you need to contact a defense attorney immediately to help you craft arguments for the hearing.
+If you have violated probation and want to avoid prison time, you need to contact a Chicago probation violation attorney immediately to help you craft arguments for the hearing.

 David L. Freidberg is a renowned criminal defense attorney in the Chicago metropolitan area who has been serving clients charged with probation violations since the inception of his law firm.
 Since then, The Law Offices of David L. Freidberg has expanded tremendously and now serves clients from all over the northern Illinois region, including Beverly, Bridgeview, Chicago, Cicero, Elmwood Park, Evanston, Harwood Heights, Hyde Park, Markham, Maywood, Morton Grove, Naperville, North Riverside, Rolling Meadows, Skokie, Summit, Tinley Park, Wheaton, and Wheeling.
 With three offices located in Skokie, DuPage, and Chicago, The Law Offices of David L. Freidberg is available 24/7 to speak with you about your probation case.